Are Maxwell's equations Lorentz-covariant?: Lorentz-covariance of Maxwell's equations

-This is all one can extract from Maxwell's equations in the $S$ frame, transforming them by the Lorentz transformation (5).

-Thus, solely on the basis of Maxwell's equations in $S$ and transformation (5), it follows that, if $E_i$ and $B_i$ satisfy equations (1)-(4), (25)-(28), then $E'_i$ and $B'_i$ given by identities (10) satisfy equations (6)-(9), (21)-(23) and (30).
-Moreover, comparing equations (25)-(27) with equations (21)-(23), and inspecting equations (28) and (30), the following important conclusion is readily reached: in order that unprimed Maxwell's equations imply that, in primed variables, equations of the same form apply (that is, in standard parlance, in order that Maxwell's equations be Lorentz-covariant), it is sufficient to {\it define} $E'_i$ and $B'_i$ by equations (10) {\it and} the volume charge density in primed variables, $\rho'$, by equation
+Comparing equations (27) and (28), the following conclusion is readily reached: in order that Maxwell's equations which apply in unprimed variables, hold also in primed variables, (that is, in standard parlance, in order that Maxwell's equations be Lorentz-covariant), it suffices to {\it define} $\bi E'$ and $\bi B'$ (by which we mean {\it counterparts} of $\bi E$ and $\bi B$ in primed variables) by equations

-(Since transformation properties of the {\it charge} are unknown, $\rho'$ has to be defined by equation (31).)\footnote[1] {Einstein's \cite{AE} original demonstration that `the electrodynamic foundation of Lorentz's theory of the electrodynamics of moving bodies is in agreement with the principle of relativity,' involves basically a tacit assumption that $\rho' = \varrho'$, and thus that equation (31) applies.
-Namely, transforming Amp\` ere-Maxwell's and Gauss's laws, i.e. equations (25)-(28), `with the assistance of the equations of transformations from $\$ 3$ and $\$ 6$ [of \cite{AE}],' that is employing equations (5) and (10), he could have arrived solely at equations (21)-(23) and (30); to put also $\rho' = \varrho'$, as he did, is just the tacit additional assumption.
-Thus, transforming Maxwell's equations (1)-(4), (25)-(28) by the Lorentz transformation (5), {\it and} postulating Lorentz-covariance of those equations, he deduced the necessary conditions for the covariance (equations (10) and (31)). }